 TEI 2019 will host two separate events for showcasing accepted submissions, and all submissions must indicate whether their work is more suited for the:

-- Arts reception at the Conference Venue; or
+- Arts reception at the Tempe Center for the Arts; and

 - A live performance at the Tempe Center for the Arts (theatre-style setting which will host a performance program for the TEI 2019 audience)